zouloux/reflex-dom/README.md

 }
 ```

-The main tradeoff is that props destructuring is not possible anymore.
-Or destructed props will be equal to the first props value and never change.
+> The main tradeoff is that props destructuring is not possible anymore.
+Or destructed props will be equal to the first props value and will never change.

 ```typescript jsx
 function PropsComponent ( props )  {